Blowing Rock residents hear the 2019 State of the Town

-BLOWING ROCK – The anticipated completion of several projects and potential future issues were part of the presentations given as part of the 2019 Blowing Rock State of the Town, which took place Aug.
+BLOWING ROCK – Updates on several projects and anticipated challenges for the future were part of the presentations given at the 2019 Blowing Rock State of the Town, which took place Aug.
 15 at the Blowing Rock Art and History Museum.

 Town Manager Shane Fox gave a presentation that included several updates.
-The $2.3 million Sunset Drive Streetscape project, which started in April 1, is on schedule to be completed at the end of November, Fox said.
-The project is replacing aging water and sewer line, improving right-of-way sight lines and create new sidewalks that will run from Main Street to Valley Boulevard and
+The $2.3 million Sunset Drive streetscape project, which started in April 1, is on schedule to be completed at the end of November, Fox said.
+The project is replacing aging water and sewer lines, improving right-of-way sight lines and creating new sidewalks that will run from Main Street to Valley Boulevard.

-The $1.2 million Bass Lake Sidewalk project that will add 3,700 feet of sidewalk from U.S. 221’s intersection with Main Street to Bake Lake is going out to bid very soon, Fox said.
-The project was 80-percent funded by federal grant money.
+The $1.2 million Bass Lake sidewalk project that will add 3,700 feet of sidewalk from U.S. 221’s intersection with Main Street to Bass Lake is going out to bid very soon, Fox said.
+The project was 80 percent funded by federal grant money.
 Fox anticipated the bids will be voted on by town council in October or November and the hope is to be completed by the summer months of 2020.

 Memorial Park, which Fox called a point of pride for the town, will have new accessible ramps from Wallingford Drive that are currently being installed.

-According to Charles Hardin, president and CEO of the Blowing Rock Chamber of Commerce, the Blowing Rock tourism website had 461,000 visitors in 2018 and chamber events brought roughly 47,000 people into Blowing Rock in 2018, giving back around $10,000 in ticket revenue.
+According to Charles Hardin, president and CEO of the Blowing Rock Chamber of Commerce, the Blowing Rock tourism website had 461,000 visitors in 2018 and chamber events brought roughly 47,000 people into Blowing Rock in 2018, with around $10,000 in ticket revenue.

 A Congressional bill that would address deferred maintenance in the National Park System would equate to around 4,000 jobs in North Carolina and greatly help the nearby Blue Ridge Parkway, which Hardin said is the No. 1 economic driver for the town.